DomoViridi/Scaliger/README.md

 For centuries this work has been available in libraries for scholars to study.

-Since google books published a set of scans of this 1583 work (and later editions of 1598 and 1629) it has become possible for anyone with reasonably fast access to the internet to read it.
+Since google books published a set of scans of this 1583 work (and later editions of 1598 and 1629) it has become possible for anyone who can download a 75 MByte PDF from the internet to read it.

 Unfortunately these scans have a few limitations: